 California’s Attempt at Controlling Marijuana Delivery Services

-Recently, California’s governor, Jerry Brown, signed a bill to tax, license, and govern California’s medical marijuana industry for 2018.
-The goal of this legislation is to track marijuana transactions while diminishing black market sales.
+California's governor, Jerry Brown, worked to create legislation to tax, license, and govern California's medical marijuana industry in the beginning of legalization of recreational marijuana in California.
+The goal of this legislation was to track marijuana transactions while diminishing black market sales.
 However, this legislation failed to factor in marijuana delivery businesses.
-The rules state that only licensed dispensaries can execute marijuana delivery services, but businesses have found ways to get around this.
+Since then, the government has worked to change the rules several times and continue to monitor the process within the industry.

 Marijuana Delivery Services’ Purchasing Limits & Requirements